News and Events

 Will my checks, ATM, debit, and credit cards still work after conversion?

-Yes, the NCUA allows checks with the state-chartered name can be used by the members until depleted.
+Yes, the NCUA allows that your current stock of personal checks with the state-chartered name can be used until depleted.
+Any check reorders after May 1, 2025, must have the name PWC Employees Federal Credit Union.
 As ATM, debit, and credit cards expire, new cards will be issued with the new name.

 Will the logo change?